NativeScript/docs-v7/tooling/testing.md

 describe('Hello World Sample Test:', function () {
 	it('Counter should be 42 on start.', function () {
-		assert.equal(mainViewModel.mainViewModel.counter, 42); //Assert that the counter equals 42.
+		assert.equal(mainViewModel.createViewModel().counter, 42); //Assert that the counter equals 42.
 	});
 	it('Message should be "42 taps left" on start.', function () {
-		assert.equal(mainViewModel.mainViewModel.message, "42 taps left"); //Assert that the message is "42 taps left".
+		assert.equal(mainViewModel.createViewModel().message, "42 taps left"); //Assert that the message is "42 taps left".
 	});
 });
 ```